wp-plugins/php-snippets/readme.txt

 1. Get a License Key from http://craftsmancoding.com/products/downloads/php-snippets/ (enter your name and email to complete checkout)
 1. Enter the License Key in your PHP Settings page ( /wp-admin/options-general.php?page=php-snippets )
 1. Define one or more Snippet directories where you will save your custom PHP Snippets, e.g. [+ABSPATH+]/snippets/

+== Create PHP Snippets ==

+A PHP snippet is any bit of code that you wish to reuse via shortcode.
+Create a file in one of the directories you defined as a Snippet directory.  *DO NOT* create Snippets inside the `wp-content/plugins/php-snippets/` directory!

+In order to be picked up on the radar, your file must use one of the extensions you defined (e.g. `.snippet.php`) and you should include a comment block with a "Description" and a "Shortcode" attribute, e.g.

+    /*
+    Description: Generates a link to a post or page based on its ID.
+    Shortcode: [link id=123]Click here[/link]
+    */

 == Usage ==